Machine Learning for Sales Forecasting: Boost Performance in 2024

 - Decision Trees: A non-parametric model that can capture non-linear relationships.
 Prone to overfitting if not properly tuned.

-- Random Forest: An ensemble of decision trees that improves accuracy and reduces overfitting.
-Robust and widely used for sales forecasting.
+- Random Forest: An ensemble of decision trees that improves accuracy and reduces overfitting. and widely used for sales forecasting.

 - Gradient Boosting Machines (GBM): Another ensemble method that combines multiple weak learners to create a strong predictor.
 XGBoost, LightGBM, and CatBoost are popular GBM implementations.